yusuflok/covertovert/code/README.md

-# Coding
+# Replace with Your Covert Channel Name

-You can develop your code in sender and receiver folders.
-Be careful entire folder is mounted to the `/app` folder in both containers.
+Explain your study in detail as you share your work with the community in a public repository.
+Anyone should understand your project when read it without having a previous information about the homework.